KasraAb/NashStablecoinV2/README.md

 ### Test transactions

-1. First step is initializing the app using genesis passphrase.
+1. The first step is initializing the app using genesis passphrase.
-1. You can use default accounts to testing the transactions.
+2. You can use default accounts for testing the transactions.
 3. Note the frontend app is not auto-refreshed.
 Once you submit a request, you have to refresh it manually.
 4. A block can't contain multiple transactions from the same sender.
 Make sure your transactions from a single sender are not in the same block.
 5. There is a 10s delay between transactions in the pricing process, and it will cause the process to be a little slow.